waitinfuture/odps/intl.en-US/User Guide/SQL/Lateral View.md

 # Lateral View {#concept_sqj_zhk_52b .concept}

 Lateral view is used in conjunction with UDTF such as split, explode, etc. It can split a row of data into multiple rows, and aggregate the split data on this basis.
-The lateral view first calls UDTF for each row of the original table.
-UTDF splits a row into one or more rows.
-The lateral view combines the results to produce a virtual table that supports the alias table.

 ## Single Lateral View statement {#section_ih1_33k_52b .section}